aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

-# Welcome to Carbon Data Lake Quick Start CDK Application
+# Welcome to the carbon data lake AWS Cloud Development Kit (CDK) application

-Carbon Data Lake is a solution guidance built on existing AWS Services.
-Carbon Data Lake reduces the undifferentiated heavy lifting of ingesting, standardizing, transforming, and calculating carbon and greenhouse gas emission data so that customers can build decarbonization reporting, forecasting, and analytics solutions and products for internal and external use.
-Carbon Data Lake includes a purpose-built data pipeline, data quality module, data lineage module, emissions calculator microservice, business intelligence services, prebuilt forecasting machine learning notebook and compute service, GraphQL API, and sample web application.
-Carbon data is ingested through the Carbon Data Lake landing zone, and can be ingested from any service within or connected to the AWS cloud.
+This carbon data lake is a solution guidance with sample code that deploys an arrangement of AWS Services to enable carbon accounting applications.
+The carbon data lake reduces the undifferentiated heavy lifting of ingesting, standardizing, transforming, and calculating greenhouse gas emission data in carbon dioxide equivalent (CO2eq).
+Customers can use this guidance with sample code to advance their starting point for building decarbonization reporting, forecasting, and analytics solutions and/or products.
+The carbon data lake includes a purpose-built data pipeline, data quality module, data lineage module, emissions calculator microservice, business intelligence services, prebuilt forecasting machine learning notebook and compute service, GraphQL API, and sample web application.

-Carbon emissions data input is currently supported in CSV format.
-Supported sources include existing databases, historians, and data stores, APIs, and streaming IoT and Sensor Data.
-Carbon Data Lake provides a pre-built Emissions Factor Calculator Microservice.
+Customer emissions data (such as databases, historians, existing data lakes, internal/external APIs, Images, CSVs, JSON, IoT/sensor data, and third party applications including CRMs, ERPs, MES, and more) can be mapped to the standard CSV format to support centralization and processing of customer carbon data.
+Carbon data is ingested through the carbon data lake landing zone, and can be ingested from any service within or connected to the AWS cloud.
 This calculator can be deployed with a sample emissions factor model or can be modified or augmented with additional bring your own standards lookup tables and calculator logic.

 ## What it does

-This solution provides core functionality to accelerate data ingestion, processing, calculation, storage, analytics and insights.
-The following list outlines the current capabilities and limitations of the Carbon Data Lake.
+This guidance with sample code provides core functionality to accelerate data ingestion, processing, calculation, storage, analytics and insights.
+The following list outlines the current capabilities of the carbon data lake.
 Please submit a PR to request additional capabilities and features.
 We appreciate your feedback as we continue to improve this offering.

 ### Capabilities

 The following list covers current capabilities as of today:

-- Accepts CSV formatted data inputs as S3 upload to Carbon Data Lake Landing Bucket
+- Accepts a standard CSV formatted data input as S3 upload to the carbon data lake Landing Bucket
 - Accepts multi-part and standard upload via S3 CLI, Console, and other programmatic means
 - Accepts single file upload via AWS Amplify console with optional web application
 - Provides daily data compaction at midnight in local time